+]

 }

-}

-}

-Multiply generated files are treated similarly, but they present an additional problem: if more than one version of a given multiply generated file appears in run.files – either because the analysis tool wishes to persist the file contents, or for any other reason – then there must be a way to give each instance a different property name.
+Multiply generated files are treated similarly, but they present an additional problem: if more than one version of a given multiply generated file appears in run.files – either because the analysis tool wishes to persist the file contents, or for any other reason – then there must be a way to distinguish them.

-In EXAMPLE 2 above, if "ui/window.g.cs" is multiply generated, there can’t be two properties in run.files with that property name.
-Prepending the property name with the URI base id (for example, "#GENERATED#ui/window.g.cs"), as described in §3.12.11.2, doesn’t help, because each version of the generated file has the same URI base id.

 The recommended solution is for the analysis tool to create a new URI base id for each version of the generated files.
 For example, the tool might append an incremented integer to the URI base id for each version of the file.
 The result might look like the following example.

 EXAMPLE 3: In this example, "ui/window.g.cs" is multiply generated.
 The analysis tool creates URI base ids "GENERATED-1" and "GENERATED-2" to distinguish the two versions.